danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Logo](./media/image6.png)

-2. In the homepage window, search for compliance from the dropdown list.
+2. In the homepage window, from the dropdown list, search for compliance.

     ![Complicance](./media/image7.png)